willasm/project-notes/README.md

 ## Requirements
-To enable syntax highlighting you will need to copy the text from the file AddToSetting.txt then paste it into your settings.json file.
+To enable syntax highlighting you will need to add to your `settings.json` file the settings found in [addtosettings.txt](./resources/addtosettings.txt).
+Just copy and paste them into your settings.json file.

 ## Extension Settings
 There is only one command availiable from the command pallette `Project Notes: Open or Create Note`